On a generalization of affinoid varieties: Archimedean dagger affinoid subdomains

-\begin{exa} The main examples of good open subsets are given by open subsets exhausted by rational subdomains.
-We can see it with a simple example, in the disk $X = \cM(W_k^1)$ we can consider
+\begin{exa} The main examples of good open subsets are given by open subsets of dagger affinoid spaces exhausted by rational subdomains.
+We can see it with a simple example.
+In the disk $X = \cM(W_k^1)$, consider